a25patel/data-structures/data_structures/README.md

 var songs = ["Call Me Maybe", "Pacabel's Cannon in D", "Smells Like Teen Spirit"]
 ```

-Write a loop that `console.log`s the following:
+Write a function called `printSongs` with a loop that `console.log`s the following:

 ```
 "Call Me Maybe"